ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 order to make the *cirriculum* increasingly difficult. {+@fig:footprint} depicts an example of a `.world` file generated using `pcg_gazebo`.

+Section []{#sec:procedurally-generating-rooms-using-pcg-module-and-pcg_gazebo}
+provides a tutorial on how to use `pcg_gazebo` for world generation, through command-line utility itself and the ROS wrapper created in this project.

 ![A world generated using `pcg_gazebo` with the Clover located at the origin.
 Each radial blue line coming from the Clover is its ranging sensor's feedback, which is evidently incident on the light pink cylinder in this image.
 Note also that there would normally be a ceiling model placed over this room, but for the sake of demonstration, it is removed.](images/footprint.png){#fig:footprint width=75%}

 #### Random Obstacle Generation

 Inside of each world, two randomly sized cuboids and two randomly sized cylinders are placed at random positions.
-While Bosch Research's algorithm to keep objects inside of the footprint of the generated room is faulty, meaning that there is a chance of an object being placed not inside the room, it places objects in the room *most* of the time, which is all that is needed for this project.
+While Bosch Research's algorithm to keep objects inside of the footprint of the generated room is faulty, i.e., there is a chance of an object being placed not inside the room, it places objects in the room *most* of the time, which is all that is needed for this project.
 Upon generation, each model is saved in its own directory, named relative to the world it corresponds to.

 #### Calculating Available Coordinates Inside Room Footprint

-To avoid an over-trained policy, each training episode aims to place the quadcopter at a random position
+To avoid an over-trained policy, each training episode places the quadcopter at a random position within the footprint of the room's boundary.
+This is done by an algorithm that picks random points within the room and writes them to an `.xml` file for later reading.

 <!-- FIXME: now talk about randomly putting objects and finding free spots -->
 <!-- FIXME: make sure to reference the appendix for tutorials on how to generate
 worlds. -->